Azure/bellhop/docs/monitoring/README.md

 - [Getting Started with Kusto (KQL)](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/)

 ## Alert Configuration and Details
-In addition to the included monitoring discussed above, Bellhop offers users the ability to automatically recieve email notifications when either the Engine or Scaler functions fail.
+In addition to the included monitoring discussed above, Bellhop offers users the ability to automatically receive email notifications when either the Engine or Scaler functions fail.
 If the user chooses to enable Email Alerting the following additional resources will be deployed with Bellhop:

 ### Action Groups